MartinGamesCZ/Newtonium/README.md

 # Newtonium

+> [!NOTE]
+> **NOW WITH GRAVITY RENDERER** (allows you to use React components and replaces web wrapper for native components)

 > [!IMPORTANT]
 > This project is in a very early development stage.
 Everything can change and nothing is guaranteed to work.

 TypeScript and Rust based framework for building desktop applications using TypeScript and React.
-Newtonium is built on Webkit, Rust and Bun (with React using Next.JS), so it should be faster and lighter than Electron.
+Newtonium is built on Qt, Rust and Bun (with React using our own renderer - Gravity), so it should be faster and lighter than Electron.

 ## Before you start
 Note, that newtonium currently only supports development and building for Linux.
 Windows and MacOS support is planned.